ciscoheat/superforms-web/src/routes/get-started/+page.md

 </form>
 ```

+> Don't forget the `name` attribute on the form fields!
+Unless you are using [nested data](/concepts/nested-data), they are required.

 `superForm` is used on the client to display the data, that we just sent from the server in `data.form`.

 This is what the form should look like now: